An installation of new works by Anna Riley, including collaborative workshops with Project 404.

 Dates for Project 404 practices, ranging from late May into June, will be announced soon.

-‘Into the Same Someplace’ is sponsored, in part, but the Greater New York Arts Development Fund of the New York Department of Cultural Affairs, administers by the Brooklyn Arts Council (BAC).
+‘Into the Same Someplace’ is sponsored, in part, by the Greater New York Arts Development Fund of the New York Department of Cultural Affairs, administers by the Brooklyn Arts Council (BAC).

 Some readings and conversations that have excited this work include: Lucille Clifton’s whose side are you on?, Xiao Situ’s Emily Dickinson’s Windows, the Study Center for Group Work, Dr. Jane Cook’s deep and glassy poeticism (please see her dissertation Redox Dynamics in Multicomponent, Iron-bearing Silicate Melts and Glasses: Application to the Float-Glass Processing of High-Temperature Silicate Glassmelts, 1998), and Stephen J. Eskilson’s The Politics of Glass.